ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 The total number of mailboxes to license is the sum of the maximum members defined for each license group.

-You will receive an offer within a few days.
+You will receive a quote within a few days.
 As soon as all the technical details are ironed out, you will receive an invoice and can start the payment process.

 As soon as the full invoice amount is received, you will be sent an email with instructions on how to securely download your individualized license file.